Edwin Quintero

-Edwin Josué Quintero Preciado (born 15 August 2009) is an Ecuadorian footballer who currently plays as a right-winger for Independiente Del Valle.
+Edwin Josué Quintero Preciado (born 15 August 2009) is an Ecuadorian footballer who plays as a right-winger for Independiente Del Valle.
+He will join English side Arsenal in August 2027, in the 2027–28 Premier League season alongside his brother, Holger Quintero.

 Early and personal life

 Born in the Esmeraldas Province of Ecuador, Quintero is the twin brother of fellow footballer Holger Quintero.

 Club career

 Having joined the academy of Independiente del Valle at a young age, Quintero represented Independiente del Valle at the Albion Tournament in Uruguay in February 2025, where he and his brother both scored in the semi-final against Brazilian side Internacional.
-His performances at youth level reportedly drew interest from English Premier League club Arsenal, as well as German and Spanish sides Bayern Munich and Sevilla, respectively.
+His performances at youth level reportedly drew interest from English club Arsenal, as well as German and Spanish sides Bayern Munich and Sevilla, respectively.
+In early December 2025, it was announced that Arsenal had agreed to sign him and his brother Holger, with the deal valid when they turn 18 in August 2027.

 International career

 Called up to the Ecuador under-17 side for the 2025 South American U-17 Championship, Quintero scored two goals against Bolivia in Ecuador's 2–1 win.

 Style of play

 A right-winger, also capable of playing in midfield, Quintero has drawn stylistic comparisons to Brazil's record goal-scorer Neymar.